 A manager should function as a generalist who can observe problems from various viewpoints, and analyze and provide brands with multilevel, research-based strategic solutions.
 Managing content, creating strategies, and having the fundamental knowledge of various avenues proves useful for a marketer in the long run.

 In short, try to hire a marketing executive that doesn’t limit their tactics to their previous field of specialization.
 If this doesn’t seem possible, open the discussion about in-house vs. outsourced marketing up within your organization.
+You can save a significant amount of time and money when you outsource marketing services to an effective agency that has a steady operating track record.

 In-house recruitment is a great way to fill positions.
 However, do not shy away from snooping around.
 According to LinkedIn, 85% of the hiring is done through people you may know.